PecoL1/Ezdocs-Manual/Optimus Core/3_Prompt_Config/testcase295.prompt.md

 10. Extract filename from user story path correctly for output file naming (e.g., EZ_295.md → EZ-295)

-11.Just refer the EZ_295_Template.md file.
-Don't use the content or values present in the EZ_295_Template.md file.
+11.Just refer the Template_295.md file.
+Don't use the content or values present in the Template_295.md file.

+12. Please include positive,negative scenarios and Boundary Value scenarios.

 ---